 The Community Engagement Team is a critical part of the Independent Monitoring Team and embodies our collaborative approach to this monitoring work.
 The Community Engagement Team is comprised of experienced Chicago community members, experts in police-community relations, lawyers, and academic scholars.
 These members work together to meaningfully engage Chicago’s communities and ensure their participation throughout the monitoring process.
-The Community Engagement Team will also work closely with the Monitor, Deputy Monitors, and Associate Monitors to assess the community component of compliance with the Consent Decree.
+The Community Engagement Team works closely with the Monitor, Deputy Monitors, and Associate Monitors to assess the community component of compliance with the Consent Decree.

 Photo of Joe Hoereth